 My collection has since expanded to include topographical postcards of Abingdon and its neighbouring parishes, including Sutton Courtenay, Magdalen College and other Oxford-related cards and views of Bedford - all published from the late 19th to the mid 20th century.
 Further my collection has extended to include postcards showing scenes and characters from the novels of the great Charles Dickens as well as other cards, dating mostly from the early years of the 20th century, on a wide range of topics that interest me or have captured my collector’s imagination.

-More recently, an increasingly significant part of my collection consists of a large number of more modern (post-WWII to present day) cards, that I find interesting and/or attractive.
-Also, since our move to Audley Wycliffe Park, near Stokenchurch and High Wycombe in Buckinghamshire, another collecting area has opened up for me viz early topographical cards showing High Wycombe, Stokenchurch and their environs.
+Also, since our move to Audley Wycliffe Park, near Stokenchurch and High Wycombe in Buckinghamshire, another collecting area has opened up for me viz early topographical cards showing Stokenchurch, High Wycombe and their environs, like this one.

 As a means of recording and keeping track of my postcard collection, I scan them and store the digital images in online photo albums here (and, as relevant, on the SCLHS web-site).

-Anyone interested can see these albums via the following links:
+Anyone interested can see these albums via the following links.

 Any information about these images (or corrections to any captions I have added) would be welcome and may be addressed to me via the email address at the bottom of the page.